Internships are more competitive than ever. Reporting from Inside Higher Ed shows there simply aren’t enough opportunities to meet demand.

 But don’t despair if you aren’t proficient in game or app design.
 There are other ways to demonstrate initiative.

-• Complete a Forage job simulation to get real-world experience in your industry, learn new skills, and demonstrate your interest to recruiters.
-Visit our course catalog to find a program in your desired field.
+- You can also complete a Forage job simulation to build real world skills and show interest to recruiters.
+Explore the course catalog to find a program in your field.

 Demonstrate Your Willingness to Learn